Telling the Story of How Mariachi Transforms Lives and Communities

 Grantee PartnerLa Frontera Arizona, Inc.

 The mariachi has long been the soundtrack of life in Mexican culture from the cradle to the grave.
 But in places across America over the last 50 years, it has become something far deeper.
-It has become the sound of equality, economic prosperity, academic achievement, social change, political empowerment and artistic prowess.
+It has become the sound of equality, economic prosperity, academic achievement, social change, political empowerment, artistic prowess and gender parity.

-The Mariachi Miracle is a film and book project documenting the impact of the youth mariachi and folklorico dance movement in Tucson, Arizona.
 Tucson is just one example of a cultural groundswell that is taking root among Hispanic populations in schools across the nation.
-As credited by Richard Carranza, former Chancellor of the New York City Department of Education (the largest school system in the Nation), participation in mariachi gives young people confidence and self-esteem that lead to achievement and leadership.
+As credited by Richard Carranza, former Chancellor of the New York City Department of Education (the largest school system in the nation), participation in mariachi gives young people confidence and self-esteem that lead to achievement and leadership.
 Mariachi is increasingly viewed as a promising strategy for enhancing educational potential.